 I-PASS Nursing Reports: Overview and FAQ

-Patient handoff is a critical moment in each nurse’s shift; it’s important to mention all relevant data at this critical juncture to avoid care delay and patient harm.
+Patient handoff is a key transition point in each nurse’s shift.
+It’s important to mention all relevant data at this critical juncture to avoid care delay and patient harm.
 Facilities can incorporate the I-PASS nursing handover tool into bedside reports to prevent communication errors and improve health outcomes.

 What Is the I-PASS Mnemonic?